teeworlds/documentation/compiling_everything.md

 **Q: What is BAM?**

-Is the [build system made by matricks](http://matricks.github.io/bam/) used in Teeworlds.
+Bam is the [build system made by matricks](http://matricks.github.io/bam/) used in Teeworlds.

 # Windows